qnblackcat/How-to-Downgrade-apps-on-AppStore-with-iTunes-and-Charles-Proxy/README.md

-### Step 4.
+## Step 4.
 Get the old version of the appplication (IPA)
 <a name="getipa"/>

 > **Note: You ONLY need to do the first 3 steps once time.
-The next time you download an old version of any apps, you'll start from this step (Step 4).**
+Next time you downgrade an app, you'll start from this step (Step 4).**

 - Go back to iTunes and download Facebook, again! **Charles Proxy** will automatically show the **Breakpoint popup.**: **Edit Request** => **XML Text** => Replace the current `Build Number Version` of Facebook with the `Build Number` of **Facebook v161.0** (`826067593`) => **Execute** => **Execute**.
 Now iTunes will download **Facebook v161.0** istead of the latest version.